TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.14.md

 ---

-And Joseph sent, and called to him Jacob his father, and all his kindred, threescore and fifteen souls.
+Joseph sent, and summoned Jacob, his father, and all his relatives, seventy-five souls.